SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Dataset Overview

 To support the proposed SVAG task, we construct SVAG-Bench, a comprehensive benchmark designed to cover a broad range of scenes, object categories, and action types.
 Videos are curated from multiple real-world domains, including crowded urban environments, traffic surveillance, wildlife monitoring, and natural ecosystems.
 Our goal in building SVAG-Bench is two-fold: to ensure \textit{completeness}, by including diverse interaction patterns and environments, and to ensure \textit{discrimination}, by featuring multiple visually similar instances of the same category engaged in distinct actions.

-The dataset sources videos from established multi-object tracking benchmarks—MOT17~\cite{dendorfer2021motchallenge}, MOT20~\cite{dendorfer2020mot20}, and OVIS~\cite{qi2022occluded}—selecting sequences where objects of similar appearance perform different actions.
+The dataset sources videos from established multi-object tracking benchmarks, e.g.,MOT17~\cite{dendorfer2021motchallenge}, MOT20~\cite{dendorfer2020mot20}, and OVIS~\cite{qi2022occluded}, where we select sequences in which objects of similar appearance perform different actions.
 Human annotators manually label all visible objects with concise, action-centric natural language descriptions.
 To enhance linguistic richness and generalization, we further expand these annotations using paraphrases generated by GPT-3.5~\cite{openai2023}, followed by human verification to ensure correctness and naturalness.

 In total, \textbf{SVAG-Bench} comprises approximately \textbf{19,590 action-based annotations} across \textbf{688 videos}, providing fine-grained ground truth for both spatial and temporal grounding.
 This combination of dense action coverage and linguistic variation enables robust evaluation of multi-object, multi-action understanding.
+Detailed annotation procedures, quality assurance protocols, and representative examples are provided in Appendix~\ref{appendix:annotation}, and ~\ref{appendix:preprocess}.